-Lifetime mortgages make up around 99% of all equity release transactions in the UK, likely as they're more flexible than the alternative equity release product, home reversion.
-If you’re a homeowner aged fifty-five or above, they allow you to borrow money against the cost of your home that won’t need to be repaid during your lifetime.
+Lifetime mortgages make up around 99% of all equity release transactions in the UK.
+If you’re a homeowner aged fifty-five or above, they allow you to borrow money against the value of your home, and the loan won’t need to be repaid during your lifetime.

 You can take out a lifetime mortgage to raise money for whatever purpose you need, and choose to release the money in one of two ways:

-Lump sum - which provides you with a one-off tax-free cash lump sum, usually of the total amount you are able to release
+Lump sum - provides you with a one-off tax-free cash lump sum, usually of the total amount you're able to release

-Drawdown - which provides you with a smaller initial tax-free cash lump sum, with the remaining value with held in reserve for use at a later date, or paid in small regular payments
+Drawdown - you take a smaller initial tax-free cash lump sum, with the remainder held in reserve for later use, or paid to you as regular payments

-Because you are only charged interest on the funds that have been released, the drawdown option can be more economical.
-However, you should note that money released further down the line will be subject to the interest chargeable at that time, which could be different to the rate paid on your initial lump sum.
+Because you're only charged interest on released funds, the drawdown option can be more economical.
+However, money released later will be subject to the interest chargeable at that time, which could be different.

-You won’t need to repay the loan or the interest in your lifetime if you don’t want to, as the lender will sell your home once all borrowers have either passed away or moved into long term respite to cover this cost.
+You won’t need to repay the loan or any interest in your lifetime if you don’t want to.
+The lender will sell your home once all borrowers have passed away or moved into long term respite to recover the loan.

-Although you certainly don’t have to pay any interest on a lifetime mortgage, you will have the option to pay either some or all of it each month, if you wish.
-This can reduce the total cost of borrowing over time, meaning that there is more likely to be funds remaining from the sale of your home, once the lender’s debt has been cleared.
+Although you certainly don’t have to pay any interest on a lifetime mortgage, you'll have the option to pay either some or all of it each month.

-Those hoping to leave an inheritance may wish to consider making any interest payments that they can afford, to maximise what is left for their beneficiaries once the house has been sold and your debt repaid.
+For those hoping to leave an inheritance, making interest payments will maximise what's left for beneficiaries once the house has been sold and your debt repaid from the profits.

-However, some lifetime mortgage products also allow you to ‘ring-fence’ a set amount of money for their beneficiaries, which cannot be taken by the equity release provider when your loan is repaid.
+Some lifetime mortgage products also allow you to ‘ring-fence’ a set amount of money for beneficiaries - this cannot be taken by the equity release provider when your home is sold

-There are also products that allow you to repay some of the loan capital as well as the interest, if you want to further protect your beneficiaries inheritance.
-Loan repayments are typically capped at 10% of the total value per year.
+Some products allow you to repay some capital as well as the interest, if you want to further protect your beneficiaries inheritance.
+Loan repayments are typically capped at 10% of the total balance per year.

-Lifetime mortgage criteria will vary from one lender to the next, but those that are common across most providers are:
+Lifetime mortgage criteria varies from one lender to the next, but usually include:

-You will need to own outright, or have a mortgaged property worth a minimum of £70,000
+You need to own outright, or have a mortgaged property worth £70,000+

 The property must be your main or only residential home, you cannot use a buy-to-let investment property, for example

-If you have an outstanding mortgage on your home, this will usually need to be cleared using the lifetime mortgage loan
+Any outstanding mortgage on your home will usually need to be cleared using the lifetime mortgage

-Restrictions on the type of property you own - for example, some lenders won’t accept listed property, sheltered accommodation or properties above, next to, or opposite commercial premises
+Restrictions on the type of property - listed buildings, sheltered accommodation or properties above, next to, or opposite commercial premises are not always accepted

-Restrictions on the property location - for example, some lenders will only provide lifetime mortgages for those applicants living on UK mainland
+Restrictions on the property location - some lenders only allow property on UK mainland

 Access to a tax-free cash sum that can be taken all at once or in stages, which can be used for any purpose, for example, you might want to build an extension, or help your children or grandchildren to purchase their first home